grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 {% endhighlight %}

 **Result:** A 10x speed-up.
 Nice!
-While the toy dataset that we're using here is too small to make those differences meaningful in practice, those same performance benefits will carry over to big geospatial tasks too.
+While the toy dataset that we're using here is too small to make a meaningful difference in practice, those same performance benefits will carry over to big geospatial tasks too.
 Being able to reduce your computation time by a factor of 10 (or 50) really makes a difference once you're talking minutes or hours.